- Project duration: 3 weeks (from identifying the main pain points to hand-over to the development team)

 - Goal: The primary goal was to redesign the existing Edus platform and improve user experience.
 However, testing new ideas led to us rethinking the platform’s structure from the ground up, as well as redefining Edus’ target customer.

 - Format: The entire Sprint was run remotely, using platforms such as Miro and Zoom.

 - 6 concepts and 1 interactive prototype generated

-- We gathered feedback from 3 user tests;
+- Feedback gathered from 3 user tests

 What is Edus?

-- Romania’s educational system is outdated.
+- In general, Romania’s education system is outdated

 Durran Design Sprint Process Overview